runarorama/runarorama.github.com/source/_posts/2015-02-08-a-better-reading-list-with-mathematica.markdown

 Out[2]= 0.61572
 {% endcodeblock %}

-So Wilson is 95% confident that in any random sample of about 1.2 million users, 62% of them would give this book a 5-star rating.
+So Wilson is 95% confident that in any random sample of about 1.2 million Harry Potter readers, at least 62% of them would give _The Half-Blood Prince_ a 5-star rating.
 That turns out to be a pretty high score, so if this book were on my list (which it isn't), it would feature pretty close to the very top.

+But now the score for a relatively obscure title is too low.
+For example, the lower bound of the 95% confidence interval for a single-rating 5-star book will be 0.206549, which will be towards the bottom of any list.
+This means I would never get to any of the obscure books on my reading list, since they would be edged out by moderately popular books with an average rating close to 4.0.

-But now the lower bound for a relatively obscure title is pretty low.
-See, if I've picked a book that _I want to read_, I'd consider a single five-star rating to not carry much signal, but if it has five ratings that are all five stars, I'd consider that a strong signal, moreso than the fact that Harry Potter has a lot of fans.
-So I'll introduce a scaling factor which will have the effect that 5-star ratings on a book with few total ratings weigh more than those on a book with a lot of ratings:
+See, if I've picked a book that _I want to read_, I'd consider five ratings that are all five stars a much stronger signal than the fact that people who like Harry Potter enough to read 5 previous books loved the 6th one.
+Currently the 5*5 book will score 57%, a bit weaker than the Potter book's 62%.

+I can fix this by lowering the confidence level.
+Because honestly, I don't need a high confidence in the ranking.
+I'd rather err on the side of picking up a deservedly obscure book than to miss out on a rare gem.
+Experimenting with this a bit, I find that a confidence around 80% raises the obscure books enough to give me an interesting mix.
+For example, a 5*5 book gets a 75% rank, while the Harry Potter one stays at 62%.

+I'm going to call that, the lower bound of the 80% Wilson confidence interval, the Rúnar Rank of a given book:

 {% codeblock lang:mathematica %}
-ScaledWilson[pos_, n_, confidence_, scaling_] :=
-   Wilson[pos*scaling, n*scaling, confidence]
+RunarRank[id_] := With[{ratings = Ratings[id]},
+  Wilson[ratings["5"], ratings["total"], .8]]]
 {% endcodeblock %}

-Experimenting with this a bit, I find that a scaling factor of 2 or so gives the appropriate amount of weight to more obscure books.
-But this is entirely subjective.

-We can now get the "true rank" of any book:

-{% codeblock lang:mathematica %}
-TrueRank[id_] := With[{ratings = Ratings[id]},
-  ScaledWilson[ratings["5"], ratings["total"], 0.95, 2]]]
-{% endcodeblock %}

-Unfortunately, there's no way to get the ratings of all the books in my reading list in one fell swoop.
-I'll have to get the reading list first, then call `Rating` for each book's `id`.
-In Goodreads, books are managed by "shelves", and the API allows getting the entire contents of a given shelf:
+Unfortunately, there's no way to get the rank of all the books in my reading list in one fell swoop.
+I'll have to get the reading list first, then call `RunarRank` for each book's `id`.
+In Goodreads, books are managed by "shelves", and the API allows getting the contents of a given shelf, 200 books at a time:

 {% codeblock lang:mathematica %}
 GetShelf[user_, shelf_] :=